Qi-Chu-woodside/Qi-Chu-woodside.github.io/_pages/about.md

   - /about.html
 ---

-Trained as an electric engineer and computer scientist, then later turned to do physics research for 10 years.
+Trained as an electric/telecommunication engineer and computer scientist, later turned to a physics scientist for 10 years.
 Now dive into industry for pratical and fun stuff.

 Skilled at programming in whatever languages (OK, not super skilled), high-performance computing,